impiyush83/web_manipulator/README.md

-# WebManipulator Problem Statment
+# Web manipulator

-You have to implement a simple web service that allows one to interact with two web-browsers,f viz., Google Chrome and Mozilla Firefox.
+<i><b>Problem Statment</b></i> : You have to implement a simple web service that allows one to interact with two web-browsers,f viz., Google Chrome and Mozilla Firefox.

 The interaction has four components: